Sup2point0/Assort/~writing/origins.md

 > TLDR; a number of distinct styles of usernames have emerged, dependent on several features which we will take into consideration when analysing `Sup#2.0` later on.

 Usernames are represented as strings of characters.
-At the very least, this includes the 26 letters of the English alphabet, and usually the 10 arabic numerals too.
-Most platforms will also keep capitalisation, and some allow non-alphanumeric characters, such as hyphens and underscores.
-We discuss how these affect possible usernames in [Appendix](#Appendix).
+At the very least, this includes the 26 letters of the English alphabet, and almost always the 10 arabic numerals too.
+Most platforms will also keep capitalisation (though not all, particularly in identifying usernames), and some allow non-alphanumeric characters, such as hyphens and underscores.
+This, perhaps expectedly, is sufficient for an incredible number of username possibilities.
+(We expand upon this in [Appendix].)

-With users striving to create unique, memorable and ‘cool’ usernames, a number of distinct styles or formats have emerged – structures or patterns that many usernames follow, involving features such as word choice, capitalisation, and symbol usage.
+With users striving to create unique, distinct and ultimately ‘cool’ [^subjective] usernames, a number of distinct styles or formats have emerged – structures or patterns that many usernames follow, involving features such as word choice, capitalisation, and symbol usage.
 These give them a particular ‘flavour’ or ‘vibe’ that can be difficult to put into words.
-Next, we explore these styles, and endeavour to characterise the impressions they give.

-Several of these structures can be decomposed into combinations and variations of different features.
-We illustrate them here to demonstrate their existence, but will not discuss every possibility, instead focusing on just the individual feature
+Several of these structures can be decomposed into combinations and variations of different features, yet may not always be the sum of its parts; as always, context and nuance is paramount.
+We will explore these features and endeavour to characterise the general impressions they tend to leave.

 <table>
   <tr>